Sunday, May 4, 2014

 The 3 weeks spent in Delhi left quite intense impressions on me.
 I had numerous encounters with countless aam aadmi (common people) striving hard for their daily survival.
 There were several instances when I felt utterly hopeless, insignificant, enraged or even guilty about the huge socio-economic divides across the city.
 Their pitiable living conditions and the plight for survival kept bringing up several questions in mind.

-Found this man carrying heavy loads of bricks on the 3rd floor of a building being constructed.
+Saw this man carrying heavy loads of bricks on the 3rd floor of a building being constructed.
 He has lost one of his arms due to an accident.
 When we tried to strike up a conversation with the man, his supervisor became quite angry and suspicious of us.

 Why is there so much misery despite so much opulence around?
 What is the interconnection between the two?
 Why do people choose to live in slums when the countryside is so widespread and beautiful?
 Do they even have a choice?
 Where do we begin the process of total transformation as opposed to mere patchwork?
 What’s at the root?
 Why should they even vote, when 60 years of a supposed democratic rule has probably only worsened their situation?